Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Pomona has an income level below the national average, according to the latest data from the Australian Taxation Office (ATO), aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Pomona is $41,837, with an average income of $56,881.
-These figures compare to those for the rest of Queensland, which are $53,146 and $66,593 respectively.
-Based on a 9.91% growth in wages since financial year 2023, current estimates suggest that the median income would be approximately $45,983, and the average income would be around $62,518 by September 2025.
-The 2021 Census indicates that incomes in Pomona fall between the 18th and 27th percentiles nationally for households, families, and individuals.
-Income analysis shows that the majority of residents (972 people, or 30.9%) earn between $1,500 and $2,999, which aligns with the regional trend where this income bracket also represents 31.7% of the population.
+The suburb of Pomona had a median income among taxpayers of $41,837 and an average income of $56,881 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This is below the national averages for Rest of Qld's median income of $53,146 and average income of $66,593.
+By September 2025, estimates based on a 9.91% Wage Price Index growth since financial year 2023 suggest Pomona's median income would be approximately $45,983 and the average income $62,518.
+The 2021 Census data shows that incomes in Pomona fall between the 18th and 27th percentiles nationally for households, families, and individuals.
+Income analysis reveals that the highest proportion of residents, 30.9% (972 people), earn within the $1,500 - 2,999 bracket, which aligns with the regional trend where this cohort also represents 31.7%.
 Housing affordability pressures are severe in Pomona, with only 83.9% of income remaining after housing costs, ranking at the 27th percentile nationally.
-The suburb's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the fifth decile.
+The suburb's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income